someparty/someparty/source/articles/2019-10-20-against-the-pavement.html.markdown

 [Listen: Telegenic Pleasure - "Sealed Off" @ Bandcamp](http://telegenicpleasure.bandcamp.com/album/telegenic-pleasure "#")

-Solem Vancouver indie-rock act [Woolworm](https://woolworm.bandcamp.com) recently shared the second new single from *Awe*.
+Solem Vancouver indie rock act [Woolworm](https://woolworm.bandcamp.com) recently shared the second new single from *Awe*.
 Titled "Let Me Wear The Mask," the song will appear on upcoming 12-song full-length, the band's third LP.
 It arrives on November 8 from [Mint Records](https://www.mintrecs.com/).

 In a statement frontman Giles Roy commented on the track: